iArcanic/iss-cw/docs/report/iss-report.md

     # Save the updated database to the file
     data_store(USER_DB, users_data)

-    print(f"register.register_user -> User '{username}' registered successfully.
-Login with your new account to " f"continue.")
+    print(f"register.register_user -> User '{username}' registered successfully. "
+          f"Login with your new account to continue.")
 ```

 #### 5.2.1.2 `login.py`